josh-works/josh-works.github.io/_posts/2024-06-15-interested-paths.md

 # Thoughts about these two segments

-These paths, Vodoo to Cheesman, and Cheesman to Ideal, are paths that I use, personally, all the time, some days more than once a day.
+These paths, Voodoo to Cheesman, and Cheesman to Ideal, are paths that I use, personally, all the time, some days more than once a day.
 Take a look at my activity/mobility data, noting where these two paths overlay that data:

 ![two_paths](images/just_two_segments.jpg)

 My actual map with the data overlay is devoid of labels, but if you can find Cheesman Park, you can find the segments I'm talking about.
-You can see in the data where I've walked all around the Ideal Market building, and the Vodoo Donuts building.
+You can see in the data where I've walked all around the Ideal Market building, and the Voodoo Donuts building.

 [https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=16&latlng=39.735985, -104.971018](https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=16&latlng=39.735985,%20-104.971018)